nirbhayph/spothole.authority/README.md

 ```
 1. git clone https://github.com/nirbhayph/spothole.git
-2. cd spothole
+2. cd spothole.authority
 3. npm install
 4. Change the API KEY for Google Maps by creating a key from https://developers.google.com/maps/documentation/javascript/get-api-key.
 5. Change the ClientId for Google Oauth from https://developers.google.com/identity/protocols/oauth2.
 6. Setup the flask and deep learning app on your machine by following the setup instructions for the backend.
+7. Setup the database according to the instructions provided in the backend application's readme document.
+8. Create at least one user in the authority datatabase before proceeding.
-7. Once your backend is working and you have tested the local apis using a tool like Postman, change the api constants in the utility folder of the citizen app's src/component directory
+9. Once your backend is working and you have tested the local apis using a tool like Postman, change the api constants in the utility folder of the authority app's src/component directory
-8. Finally, npm start
+10. Finally, npm start
-9. Enjoy using the app.
+11. Enjoy using the app.
 Feel free to make contributions and raise Pull Requests.
 ```
- * Visit http://localhost:3000 in your browser to see spothole citizen application running.
+ * Visit http://localhost:3000 in your browser to see spothole authority application running.

 ### Deploying

-The citizen's application has been hosted through GitHub pages.
+The authority's application has been hosted through GitHub pages.
 Refer the link: https://github.com/gitname/react-gh-pages to create a similar deployment.

 ### Future Work
-* Severity based direction renderer (User Interface Changes)
-* Adding additional parameters to the frontend after implemented in the backend.
-(Pothole Dimensions)
-* Offline capabilities (Camera Componenet)
+* Parent authority section (Admin User)
+* In-app work order assignment
+* Worker app
-* Realtime Notifications (In-App)
+* Push Notifications
+* Authority Hierarchy Management
+* Permision Level System
+* Extended Analytics Section (Hierarchy Based)
 * Linking Social Platforms (Twitter)
 * News Feed
 * Reward System

 ### Note
 For developers out there, if you wish to contribute to the project, feel free to do so.
+Please review the future work section and create pull requests for ideas and thoughts.
+Once approved, we can follow up with more discussions.

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details